-Mariel Sparr has more than 12 years of experience in program evaluation, applied research, and research methodology.
+Mariel Sparr has nearly 15 years of experience in program evaluation, applied research, and research methodology.
 Her technical skills include quantitative and qualitative research methodologies, measurement, evaluation, data management, and statistics.
 Her areas of expertise include prevention programs, early childhood education, child development, educational psychology, afterschool programs, and family risk and adversity—with an emphasis on evaluating home visiting programs.

 Sparr serves in different capacities for several JBA projects: